dmbarbour/wikilon/docs/ABCRT.md

 * reduced memory pressure if copies are processed sequentially
 * fast future copies, validation already performed behind refct
 * very efficient copy-delete patterns with shallow observations

+*NOTE:* In case of parallelism, we might end up copying a value more frequently, i.e. because we hold onto a refct when performing our copy then decref the old copy.
+It might be necessary to make this behavior explicit via annotation, e.g. preparing for fast copy-delete pattern.
+Or it could be something we limit to special cases like arrays and 'stowed' values.
+Maybe a `{&fastcopy}` annotation?

 We represent reference counts as a single cell.
 This gives us a very good amortized overheads, e.g. if we refct every 64 objects we have a 0.5 bit overhead per object.